 World No Tobacco Day

-The World Health Organization (WHO) initiated "world no tobacco day" to underscore the harmful effects of tobacco.
+The World Health Organization (WHO) initiated "world no tobacco day" to raise awareness of tobacco's harmful effects.
 World no tobacco day was first marked on May 31, 1987, after passing the resolution in the committee to stop the tobacco epidemic and prevent deaths due to high tobacco consumption.
 This special day is honored every 31st of May to primarily educate individuals about the many risks associated with tobacco consumption and its harmful effects on society.

 Theme And Objective